Trump escalates attack on Amazon, focusing on tax, shipping

 “A lot of people have made this, with respect to Amazon, about personalities and the CEO at Amazon - we’re talking about Jeff Bezos here,” he said on Thursday on the Fox News channel.
 “It’s really about policy.”

-“There are a number of proposals that have worked their ways through the House and the Senate or have been considered by the House and the Senate.
-He’d be supportive of such efforts,” he said.

-Additional reporting by Damon Darlin in Washington and Sonam Rai in Bengaluru; Editing by Mary Milliken and Bill Rigby
+Additional reporting by Ginger Gibson and Damon Darlin in Washington, David Randall and Jennifer Ablan in New York and Sonam Rai in Bengaluru; Writing by John Whitesides; Editing by Chris Sanders and Bill Rigby